mphilli/Hoot/README.md

   * Add more information to words at different linguistic levels beyond phonetics (e.g., syntax & semantics)
   	* This would enable us to find other, even more complex relations between words.
   * Add more languages
-  	* This would provide us with a knowledge base to discover interesting and complex relationships cross-linguistically, and allow us to perform all kinds of typological-analysis in a semantically-informed way.
+  	* This would provide us with a knowledge base to discover interesting and complex relationships cross-linguistically, and allow us to perform all kinds of typological analysis in a semantically-informed way.

 (Keep in mind that [other linguistic ontologies](http://linguistics-ontology.org/info/about) exist, although the goals may be different).